The Miser’s 3 Things:

 Once you sign up, there will be information online about how to do a rollover.
 This includes how your old 401(k) plan should write out the check to your new 401(k) plan.

-For The Miser’s first three job changes, the next step was to call my old 401(k) provider – think Vanguard, Fidelity, Wells Fargo, etc. – providing some personal information, telling them where the money was going and how to make out the check.
+For my first three job changes, the next step was to call my old 401(k) provider – think Vanguard, Fidelity, Wells Fargo, etc. – providing some personal information, telling them where the money was going and how to make out the check.

 An important note: Even though the money’s going to your new 401(k) plan provider, they will likely send the check to you.